 El Lissitzky, one of the most important artists of the Russian avant-garde, was born Lazar Markovitsch Lissitzky in Potschinok in 1890.
 After studying drawing in Russia, he trained as an architect in Germany before returning to Russia at the outbreak of the First World War.
 There, from 1917 onwards, he devoted his designs to the Russian Revolution.
 Lissitzky hugely admired the radical Malevich and his suprematism, but also Vladimir Tatlin’s constructivism.
 It was during this time that Lissitzky made his first ‘Proun’ painting.
 In many of Lissitzky’s works, including his Proun pieces, his interest in architecture can be recognised in his attention to “volume, mass, gravity, space and rhythm”.
 J. Leering, El Lissitzky, 1965, pp. 8-9

 In 1921, as a cultural attaché, he left for Germany to establish contacts between Russian and German artists.
 On the advice of Adolf Behne, he got to know artists like Kurt Schwitters, Theo van Doesburg and Cornelis van Eesteren, but it was Theo van Doesburg who introduced Lissitzky to Vilmos Húszar, co-founder of De Stijl.
-J. Leering, El Lissitzky, 1965, pp. 10-11 In 1922, Lissitzky stayed in The Hague, where – like Kurt Schwitters, Theo van Doesburg and Vilmos Húszar – he designed a room for the apartment of Sienna Masthoff and Til Brugman.
-L. van Halem, Til Brugman’s De Stijl Rooms: A ‘Flat in The Hague’ with Designs by Theo van Doesburg, Vilmos Huszár, Gerrit Rietveld, El Lissitzky and Kurt Schwitters, 1923-26, in The Rijksmuseum Bulletin, 2017-2, pp. 143 The following year, the First Russian Art Exhibition opened at the Stedelijk Museum in Amsterdam, which brought Lissitzky to the Netherlands.
+J. Leering, El Lissitzky, 1965, pp. 10-11 In 1923, the First Russian Art Exhibition opened at the Stedelijk Museum in Amsterdam, which brought Lissitzky to the Netherlands.
+L. van Halem, Til Brugman’s De Stijl Rooms: A ‘Flat in The Hague’ with Designs by Theo van Doesburg, Vilmos Huszár, Gerrit Rietveld, El Lissitzky and Kurt Schwitters, 1923-26, in The Rijksmuseum Bulletin, 2017-2, pp. 152.
 He stayed with Vilmos Húszar in Voorburg.
 M. Tupitsyn, El Lissitzky Jenseits der Abstraktion, Fotografie, Design, Kooperation, 1999, pp 15

 Light bulbs and glasses